enix/kube-image-keeper/README.md

 ## Garbage collection and limitations

 When a CachedImage expires because it is not used anymore by the cluster, the image is deleted from the registry.
 However, since kuik uses [Docker's registry](https://docs.docker.com/registry/), this only deletes **reference files** like tags.
 It doesn't delete blobs, which account for most of the used disk space.
-[Garbage collection](https://docs.docker.com/registry/garbage-collection/) allows removing those blobs and free up space.
-The garbage collecting job can be configured to run thanks to the `registry.garbageCollectionSchedule` configuration in a cron-like format.
+[Garbage collection](https://docs.docker.com/registry/garbage-collection/) allows removing those blobs, freeing up space.
+The garbage collecting job can be configured to run thanks to the `registry.garbageCollection.schedule` configuration in a cron-like format.
 It is disabled by default, because running garbage collection without persistence would just wipe out the cache registry.

 Garbage collection can only run when the registry is read-only (or stopped), otherwise image corruption may happen.
 (This is described in the [registry documentation](https://docs.docker.com/registry/garbage-collection/).)
 Before running garbage collection, kuik stops the registry.
 During that time, all image pulls are automatically proxified to the source registry so that garbage collection is mostly transparent for cluster nodes.